openedx/edx-platform/README.md

 9. Create the development environment and start it: `vagrant up`

-The initial `vagrant up` will download a Linux image, then boot and ask for your administrator password to setup NFS.
+The initial `vagrant up` will download a Linux image, then boot and ask for your host machine's administrator password to setup NFS.
 Once NFS is up, edx-platform/scripts/create-dev-env.sh will run, and install all system dependencies and configure the VM.
 This will take a while.
 Once this starts, go grab a coffee.